-While I support the intention of the reforms, I believe that its proposed investment in staffing – primarily focused on nursing, and deeply rooted in a clinical model of care – is limited and potentially misleading.
+While I support the intention of the reforms, I believe that the proposed investment in staffing – primarily focused on nursing and deeply rooted in a clinical model of care – is limited and potentially misleading.

 There is much more to caring than meeting someone’s medical needs.
 Aged care is just that – care.
 Most of us who work in the sector see care in a much more holistic sense, and we consider it to be a vital part of providing exceptional, all-round support, as well as ensuring our residents feel welcomed, valued and safe.

 We need to take a human-centred approach when working across our aged care homes; to shift away from focusing on a medical model, to one that emphasises investment in our people.

 At St Vincent’s Care Services, we have over 550 lifestyle team members, volunteers and pastoral carers.